The Universal de Rham/Spencer Double Complex on a Supermanifold: Introduction

 \section{Introduction}

-In the geometry of differential, complex analytic or algebraic supermanifolds the notion of \emph{integral forms} has been developed for the purpose of defining an integration theory analogous to the ordinary integration of differential forms on (sub)manifolds in the classical setting.
-In this view, in the context of supergeometry, integral forms appear as more useful and natural mathematical objects than differential forms.
-However, on the other hand, the definition of sheaves of differential forms, vector fields or also sheaves of linear differential operators is easily available in supergeometry by the same constructions as in classical geometry - consider for example the construction of these objects by Grothendieck, which applies to an extremely general setting.
-One purpose of this paper is to give a new construction of integral forms which is both coordinate-free and built upon the more standard notions of differential forms and operators, with the future aim of studying possible generalizations of these to other classes of ``superforms". \\ We stress that the \emph{syntax} of such objects is known in the physics literature: this means that there exists a formalism of integral forms expressed in terms of coordinates, together with associated calculus and transformation rules \cite{Witten} \cite{WittenSuper}.
-This formalism has been further expanded to an extended formalism of ``superforms", generalization of integral forms, which have been developed and applied, for example, in the recent \cite{CCG} \cite{CCGN} \cite{CGNinf} \cite{CGN} \cite{CGP} \cite{CA1}.
+The mathematical theory of forms on supermanifolds, together with the related integration theory, is one of the most peculiar and non-trivial aspect of supergeometry \cite{Deligne} \cite{Manin} \cite{Witten}.
+Indeed, whereas on an ordinary manifold differential forms anticommute, so that the de Rham complex terminates at the dimension of the manifold, in supergeometry the differentials of odd functions do commute instead.
+This apparently trivial fact has far-reaching consequences, namely it implies that the de Rham complex of a supermanifold is not bounded from above \cite{Manin} \cite{Penkov}.
+This, in turn, leads to the failure of Poincaré duality, as there is no notion of a {top} differential form which yields a tensor density that can be integrated over a supermanifold.
+In order to cure this pathology and define a meaningful integration theory analogous to the ordinary integration of differential forms in the classical setting, the notion of \emph{integral form} has been developed and introduced in supergeometry \cite{Deligne} \cite{Manin} \cite{Penkov}.
+Integral forms fit into a complex which, in some sense, is dual to the de Rham complex of differential forms: whereas the de Rham complex of a supermanifold is not bounded from above, the complex of integral forms - or Spencer complex of a supermanifold - is not bounded from below.
+In particular, one of the most peculiar and defining supergeometric construction, that of Berezinian sheaf \cite{Ruiperez} \cite{NojaRe} - whose sections can be integrated over the supermanifold - plays the role of the top sheaf in the complex of integral forms, thus providing a substitute for the notion of canonical sheaf in supergeometry. \\ In this view, integral forms appear in supergeometry as more useful and natural mathematical objects than differential forms.
+However, on the other hand, the definitions of sheaves of differential forms, vector fields or also sheaves of linear differential operators are easily available in supergeometry by the same constructions as in classical geometry: consider for example the construction of these objects due to Grothendieck, which applies to an extremely general setting.
+One purpose of this paper is to give a new construction of integral forms which is both coordinate-free and built upon the more standard notions of differential forms and operators, with the future aim of studying possible generalizations to other classes of ``superforms". \\ We stress that the \emph{syntax} of such objects is known in the physics literature: this means that there exists a formalism of integral forms expressed in terms of coordinates, together with associated calculus and transformation rules \cite{Witten} \cite{WittenSuper}.
+This formalism has been further expanded to an extended formalism of ``superforms", generalization of integral forms, which have been developed and applied, for example, in the recent \cite{CCG} \cite{CCGN} \cite{CGNinf} \cite{CGN} \cite{CA1} \cite{CGP}.
 On the \emph{semantic} side, of course a coordinate-free construction of integral forms exists in the supergeometry literature, see \cite{Manin}, but in a way which is unrelated to differential forms, so that there is no obvious relations between these two concepts. \\